-In January 2022, the FDA granted orphan drug designation to RLY-4008 for the treatment of cholangiocarcinoma.
+In January 2022, the FDA granted orphan drug designation to RLY-4008 lirafugratinib for the treatment of cholangiocarcinoma.
 As part of our business strategy, we may seek orphan drug designation for certain of our other product candidates as well, and we may be unsuccessful.
 Regulatory authorities in some jurisdictions, including the United States and Europe, may designate drugs for relatively small patient populations as orphan drugs.
 Under the Orphan Drug Act, the FDA may designate a drug as an orphan drug if it is a drug intended to treat a rare disease or condition, which is generally defined as a patient population of fewer than 200,000 individuals annually in the United States, or a patient population of 200,000 or more in the United States where there is no reasonable expectation that the cost of developing the drug will be recovered from sales in the United States.
 In the United States, orphan drug designation entitles a party to financial incentives such as opportunities for grant funding towards clinical trial costs, tax advantages and user-fee waivers.
 Similarly, in the EU, the European Commission, upon the recommendation of the EMA's Committee for Orphan Medicinal Products, grants orphan designation to promote the development of products that are intended for the diagnosis, prevention or treatment of life-threatening or chronically debilitating conditions affecting not more than 5 in 10,000 persons in the EU and for which no satisfactory method of diagnosis, prevention, or treatment has been authorized for marketing in the EU (or, if a method exists, the product would be of a significant benefit to those affected by the condition).
-Additionally, designation is granted for products intended for the diagnosis, prevention, or treatment of a life-threatening, seriously debilitating or serious and chronic condition and when, without incentives, it is unlikely that sales of the product in the EU would generate sufficient return to justify the necessary investment in developing the product.
+Additionally, designation product if it can be shown that (1) it is granted for products intended for the diagnosis, prevention or treatment of a life-threatening seriously or chronically debilitating or serious and chronic condition; (2) either (a) such condition and when, without incentives, it is unlikely that sales of the product affects no more than five in 10,000 persons in the EU when the application is made, or (b) the product, without the benefits derived from orphan status, would not generate sufficient return in the EU to justify the necessary investment in developing its development; and (3) there exists no satisfactory method of diagnosis, prevention or treatment of such condition authorized for marketing in the product EU, or if such a method exists, the product will be of significant benefit to those affected by the condition.
 In the EU, orphan designation entitles a party to financial incentives such as reduction of fees or fee waivers.
-In October 2022, the EMA adopted a positive opinion on the orphan designation application for RLY-4008 for the treatment of biliary tract cancer.
+In October 2022, the EMA adopted a positive opinion on the orphan designation application for RLY-4008 lirafugratinib for the treatment of biliary tract cancer.